inashivb/bp-feats/README.md

 # bp-feats

-A little project to automate backporting for Suricata.
+A little project as the first step to automate backporting for Suricata.
 Configurable variables are present in `config.toml` per section.

 In order to use the project,